carla-simulator/carla/Docs/tuto_content_authoring_vehicles.md

 ## Wheels

 If you copied the wheels when you were [creating the blueprint](#creating-the-blueprint), this might suit your purposes if your vehicle is very similar to vehicles that are already in the CARLA library.
-However, if your vehicle has non-standard wheel dimensions or grip charactertistics, you should follow this section to set up your wheel blueprints to best match the physical characteristics of your vehicle's wheels.
+However, if your vehicle has non-standard wheel dimensions or grip characteristics, you should follow this section to set up your wheel blueprints to best match the physical characteristics of your vehicle's wheels.

 For the wheels of CARLA vehicles, we need to set up a blueprint class for each wheel to deal with the mechanics and collision properties.
 You will set up 4 blueprint classes, we recommend the following prefixes or suffixes to identify the wheels: